IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/10_Access_another_IoTServer_from_onboard_task.md

 # Example 10 - Access another IoT server from onboard task

-In this example below, we will connect to the services of another IoT server.
+In this example below, we connected to the services of another IoT server.

 More details about OnboardTask REST API functions: